Discover 'a silver thread in a ribbon of green' flowing through Edinburgh

 WALKWAY UPDATE 2013 - Check out our new Audio Trail click in the sign image

 The Water of Leith Walkway is a beautiful 12 3/4 mile walk through the heart of Edinburgh, however, there are a number of engineering works and walkway diversions in place at present.
 At Ballgreen near Murrayfield the tram works are affecting a short section of path.
 Local diversions are in place.
 There is a short diversion near Dean Village following a landslide.
 From Stockbridge down to Bonnington the river in undergoing extensive engineering works due to the flood defence scheme.
-Modifications have been made to the river and there is heavy machinery in operation in the area.
-Thankfully the majority of the walkway is still open, with short local diversions in place at Stockbridge and Canonmills.
-If you are looking for peace and quiet the up reaches of the river and walkway from Balerno to Saugton are untouched.
+Thankfully the majority of the walkway is now open again.

 Learn about our heritage and wildlife through a variety of Education and Event Programmes